How does solar panels work

 - How do home solar panels work

-- How do solar panels work photovoltaic cells live sciencelive science
+- How do solar panels work in the snow

 - How to store the energy from solar panels